deburky/RP-2023/README.md

 This handbook is an attempt to systematically collect relevant applied-focused materials that may be useful to a practitioner attempting to frame credit risk as a machine learning problem.
 Examples in the notebooks supplementing each chapter exemplify some examples of credit risk modeling work that can be extended to various real-world datasets.

-The structure of the Handbook is as follows:

-* Chapter 1.
-Datasets
-* Chapter 2.
-Models
-* Chapter 3.
-Metrics
-* Chapter 4.
-Explainability
-* Chapter 5.
-Fairness

 </span>